 Welcome to Brazil.
 A country that is large on many scales.
 Brazil is one of the biggest democracies in the world, the largest country in South America, and a rising economic power.

 Home to a diverse and vibrant culture, Brazil is working hard to address the gap between rich and poor in its society.
 A challenging place to do business, Brazil is also packed with opportunities.
-To find out more about these opportunities, take a look at our market guide for Brazil (you'll find it at the top of this page).
+To find out more about these opportunities, download our Brazil market guide on this page.

 Here's a snapshot - you can find more detailed data in our guide.